boseokhong/PCS-analyzer/docs/index.md

 # PCS Analyzer

+# PCS Analyzer Documentation

+!!! warning "Work in progress"
+    This documentation is under active development as of **10 September 2026**.
+Content may be incomplete or revised as documentation work continues.

 **PCS Analyzer** is a Python-based application for the analysis, fitting, and visualization of **pseudocontact shifts (PCS)** in paramagnetic molecular systems.

 It provides an integrated workflow that connects molecular structure, magnetic susceptibility anisotropy, and experimental NMR shift data.